-Goal G.1: Auburn supports real-estate growth patterns that fully utilize the capacity of all road networks in the city and making necessary additional connections between road networks to advance this goal.
+Goal G.1: Auburn supports real-estate growth patterns that fully utilize the utility of all road networks in the city, making necessary additional connections between road networks to advance this goal.
 Transportation network expansions are supported by land use changes that result in economically sustainable outcomes.

-An important mechanism for mitigating potential traffic congestion is integrating land-use objectives with existing transportation capacity and utilizing "transportation demand management," a strategy to reduce traffic during peak travel hours.
-Without linking transportation capacity with future growth plans, transportation problems in Auburn could emerge from inadequate capacity to move traffic during the AM and PM peak hour periods.
-The efficiency of the road network can be improved by making strategic new connections, shifting vehicle tripsfrom peak to off-peak periods, and by increasing car- and van-pooling and public transit, including intra and intercity commuter options (bus and rail).
+An important mechanism for mitigating potential traffic congestion is integrating land-use objectives complimentary transportation needs and utilizing "transportation demand management," a strategy to reduce traffic during peak travel hours.
+Without linking transportation capacity with future growth plans, transportation networks in Auburn may have periods of significant congestion during the AM and PM peak hour periods.
+The efficiency of the road network can be improved by making strategic new connections, shifting vehicle trips from peak to off-peak periods, and by increasing car- and van-pooling and public transit, including intra and intercity commuter options (bus and rail).